leegee/node-myremote/README.md

 Remote control Cubase from a mobile device/web page.

-You could actually control any Windows application that accepts keyboard input, but ymmv.
+You could actually control any Windows application that accepts keyboard input, ymmv.

 ## Synopsis

-    npm i                             # bun dislikes some deps
+    # bun dislikes some deps
+    npm i

     # For the dotnet version:
     bun run build:dotnet